Do Hair Vitamins Really Work?

 Americans have been boosting their diets with multivitamins/mineral supplements since the 1940s, increasing U.S. revenue to more than 32 billion dollars in recent years.
 Multivitamins can take many forms, including pills, powders, liquids, and gummies.

-To combat potential age-related vitamin deficiencies, look for supplements like Better Not Younger’s Significant Other Hair Fortifying Vitamins.
+To combat potential age-related vitamin deficiencies, look for supplements like Better Not Younger’s Significant Other Hair, Skin & Nails Supplement + Retinol Boost.
 These vitamins are part of a holistic approach to hair care; they treat your inner health while giving you robust hair and a healthy scalp.

 They work by nourishing your follicles from within with micronutrients, including: